Mr. Nobody (film): Themes

 The different colors used in the film have symbolic meanings.
 Each of the three main storylines has its own unique hue that highlights its originality and unlikeness to the others.
 The color differentiation can be traced as far back as Nemo's childhood, where his possible future wives, Jean, Elise, and Anna, sit on a bench, wearing yellow, blue, and red dresses, respectively.
 In his life with Jean, Nemo seeks material well-being and independence, and yellow—the color of life and wealth—emphasizes this.
 Choosing Elise, Nemo experiences the consequences of depression and despair, which are themes associated with the color blue.
 Finally, the true love and passionate relationship between Nemo and Anna is symbolized by the red color of Anna's dress.
 It is also noteworthy that the unborn Nemo is shown living in a white world, as white contains all colors of the visible spectrum, which supports the allegorical message of the film that all things are possible until a choice is made.
 At the end of his life, Nemo is a decrepit old man and lives in a white surrounding (room, clothes, doctor), indicating that the fate of the protagonist leads him back to his origins—the point at which everything is possible.

-The idea of a child learning about their whole life in the womb only to have an angel take the memory away is a reference to the Jewish concept of Lailah, the Angel of Conception, and it also bears a resemblance to the Myth of Er as found in the Republic.
+The idea of a child learning about their whole life in the womb only to have an angel take the memory away is a reference to the Jewish concept of Lailah, the Angel of Conception, and it also bears a resemblance to the Myth of Er as found in the Plato's Republic.